hybridgroup/gophercon-2023/README.md

 Check out https://github.com/hybridgroup/gopherbot for more info.

+## TinyGo Music Jam

+Make your own electronic musical instruments using TinyGo and the Raspberry Pi Nano boards.

+Add some copper foil tape and high-ohm resistors when we say become part of the music we mean it!

 ## License

 Copyright (c) 2015-2022 The Hybrid Group and friends.
 Licensed under the MIT license.